Established in 2002, Clerihan Community Council’s mission statement is:

 Objectives of the Clerihan Community Council

 At present the Community Council has a list of short/ medium term objectives:

 To finish the playing fields and facilities to the highest specification with the provision of dressing rooms on site.

 To involve more volunteers in the Community.

-Secure the Linley Lodge for future development with a view to handing it over to a new heritage project management group.
+Secure the Tinsley Lodge for future development with a view to handing it over to a new heritage project group.

 To continue to build on the very successful community lotto.

 The Council is always looking for new members or volunteers who would be willing to participate in any of the activities of the Community Council.
 We really need your help, if you would like to help us then contact any member or e-mail email@example.com